amospalla/reform/mleds/readme.md

 - set_intensity: global server modifier that affects brightness.
 - list_movies: show all the loaded movies on the server.
 - list_scripts: show all available scripts on the server.
-- run_script: run a named sript.
+- run_script: run a named script.
+- run_client: run a named client.

 Commands are read by: